Politics in The Arts- Are Canadians Concerned With Art Funding?

 In their platform it is stated that our “Government believes that a vibrant cultural, media, and sporting sector is crucial for our well-being and quality of life,” however many artists and cultural advocates still feel that the re-elected Conservatives will fall short in fulfilling the essential aspects of the policy and hearing the voices of those affected.
 For the Silo, Jennifer Waslowski.

-One response to “Politics in The Arts- Are Canadians Concerned With Art Funding?”
+One thought on “Politics in The Arts- Are Canadians Concerned With Art Funding?”

 Dave Levac, MPP for Brant had the distinct honour of announcing funding for the arts community in